-Presentation in statements of net position - Lease and subscription assets are reported with capital assets, net and lease and subscription liabilities are reported with current maturities of long-term debt and other obligations in addition to long-term debt and other obligations, net of current maturities in the statement of net position.
-Lease receivables are reported in other noncurrent assets and lease deferred inflow is reported in the deferred inflow section in the statement of net position.
+Presentation in statements of net position - Lease and subscription assets are reported with capital assets, net and lease and subscription liabilities are reported with current portion of lease and subscription IT obligations and long-term portion of lease and subscription IT obligations.
+Lease receivables are reported in other noncurrent assets, and lease deferred inflow is reported in the deferred inflow section in the statement of net position.

-Lease revenue - Similar accounting is performed when UIHC is the lessor, however, the UIHC lessor activity is not material.
+Lease revenue - Similar accounting is performed when UIHC is the lessor; however, the UIHC lessor activity is not material.